 - A new 'Exempts' file allows you to name composers who are not to be subject to the usual 'time bar' that prevents playing multiple works by the same composer within a certain number of hours.
 So, if TIMEBAR=12 and exempts.txt contains the one entry 'Benjamin Britten', a piece of Brahms played at 9am rules out anything else written by Brahms being played until at least 9pm (i.e., 12 hours later).
 But a piece of Benjamin Britten played at 10am might be followed by another piece by Britten at 10:30am or at 11:45am or at 3:15pm and so on.
 The exempts file doesn't make it more likely that a listed composer will be randomly selected for the next play, though: it simply means that the named composers listed within it are not barred from being randomly selected for the next play.

-Possibly the most significant loss of functionality is that Giocoso Version 3 no longer supports scrobbling to Last.fm to record its plays: I felt some time ago that scrobbling and Last.fm were not really suitable for classical music; and that Giocoso does a better job of recording its own plays anyway.
+- The most important one of these is, I think, that Giocoso Version 3 no longer supports scrobbling to Last.fm to record its plays: I felt some time ago that scrobbling and Last.fm were not really suitable for classical music; and that Giocoso does a better job of recording its own plays anyway.